 Marvel loves and understands its audience

-Fans felt short-changed by Age of Ultron by treating them like idiots.
-It’s a film that assumes the emotional attention span of an average moviegoer is next to naught, and that a dark or powerful moment can only last for as long as it takes for the writers to come up with the next quip.
+Fans felt shortchanged by Age of Ultron treating them like idiots with a microscopic attention span.
+Dark or powerful moments only last for as long as it takes for the writers to come up with the next quip.

-For a film that, admittedly, still feels constructed by committee, it’s a smart, emotive and dedicated committee working on Infinity War that gives us what we want, as well as what we didn’t realise we wanted.
-In every theater playing the film, audiences are laughing and cheering with a combination of joy and frank bemusement that moments that didn’t even occur to them would happen are happening on the screen in front of them.
+For a film that, admittedly, still feels constructed by committee, the smart, emotive, and dedicated committee working on Avengers: Infinity War gives us what we want and what we didn’t realize we wanted.
+In every theater playing the film, audiences laughed and cheered with joy and frank bemusement at the fresh twists.

-From simple things like the resurrection of the Avengers theme during the most appropriate sequences, to the handling of bleaker subject matter and its shocking, infuriating cliffhanger, Infinity War lets us feel things we want to feel, with the assurance that everything will turn out alright in the end.
+From simple details like the resurrection of the Avengers theme during the most appropriate sequences, to the handling of bleaker subject matter and its shocking, infuriating cliffhanger, Infinity War lets us feel things we want to feel, with the assurance that everything will turn out alright in the end.
+Top marks!